Ecstasy Addiction: Signs, Dangers & Treatment Options

 - Dental problems including severe dental decay and gum disease.

 While it can be difficult to overcome an addiction to ecstasy, it can be achieved.
-There is not one type of facility or program that is suitable for everyone.5 Addiction treatment is designed to address not just your substance use but all of the ways in which it has negatively affected your life, which may include your physical health, your mental health, and your ability to work or attend school.5,6
+There is not one type of facility or ecstasy rehab program that is suitable for everyone.5 Ecstasy addiction treatment is designed to address not just your substance use but all of the ways in which it has negatively affected your life, which may include your physical health, your mental health, and your ability to work or attend school.5, 6

-Treatment programs typically provide an individualized treatment plan that is tailored to your unique needs.
-They often use a combination of different techniques to address your addiction and how it has affected you.5,7 These can include:5,7
+Ecstasy treatment programs typically provide an individualized treatment plan that is tailored to your unique needs.
+They often use a combination of different techniques to address your ecstasy addiction and how it has affected you.5, 7 These can include:5, 7

-- Inpatient treatment typically involves a shorter stay at a with around-the-clock monitoring and care, intense group therapy, and individual counseling.
+- Inpatient programming typically involves a shorter stay at a with around-the-clock monitoring and care, intense group therapy, and individual counseling.

 - Treatment for co-occurring disorders, which addresses mental health disorders at the same time as a substance use disorder, is generally more effective than treating these issues separately.